 3. Napoleon Bonaparte (1769-1821)

-Napoleon Bonaparte, one of the greatest military leaders of all time.
-He is also one of the most famous nappers.
+The first celebrity who is famous for napping is Napoleon Bonaparte, one of the greatest military leaders of all time.

 Napoleon had a notoriously harsh schedule, only sleeping about four hours a night.
 He compensated by frequent naps which would inspire his genius strategic movements.